Poland, Israel condemn resurgent anti-Semitism at Auschwitz commemoration

 Studies show that anti-Semitic sentiment persists, especially in Europe, despite the scale of the Nazi atrocities, the powerful testimony of survivors and the number of films, books and exhibitions chronicling the Holocaust.

-A 2019 survey by the U.S.-based Anti-Defamation League showed that about one in four Europeans harbour “pernicious and pervasive” attitudes towards Jews, compared with 19% of North Americans.
+A 2019 survey by the U.S.-based Anti-Defamation League showed that about one in four Europeans harbor “pernicious and pervasive” attitudes towards Jews, compared with 19% of North Americans.

 In Germany, 42% agreed that “Jews still talk too much about what happened to them in the Holocaust”, it said.
 Two people were killed in a shooting near a synagogue in eastern Germany in October, in what officials called an anti-Semitic attack.